Self-Service Kiosk Overview

 #### Standard Assignment

-When a FileWave Admin creates a Standard Assignment, content of the Fileset is installed automatically, without user interaction.
+With a Standard Assignment, the Fileset content installs automatically without user interaction.

 #### Kiosk Assignment